-What medications should I avoid?
+What medications should I avoid if I have coronavirus?

 Corticosteroids.
 According to the Center for Disease Control, corticosteroids have the potential for prolonging viral replication as observed in MERS-CoV patients, unless indicated for other reasons.

 Ibuprofen.
 As of March 19, the WHO does not recommend ibuprofen to treat COVID-19 symptoms.
-According to a 2011 study, people with pneumonia experienced worse symptoms and prolonged illness after taking an NSAID, including buprofen.
+According to a 2011 study, people with pneumonia experienced worse symptoms and prolonged illness after taking an NSAID, including ibuprofen.
 In the UK, the NHS is advising patients to take paracetamol instead, unless told otherwise by a pharmacist.